The hamstrings are the muscles in the posterior compartment of the thigh and consist of the biceps femoris, semitendinosus and semimembranosus.

 On this posterior view you will notice that the semimembranous tendon inserts on the lateral side, while the muscle is located medially.

 The Conjoint tendon of the biceps femoris and the semitendinosus inserts on the medial facet.

-The ice cream flavors can serve as a mnemonic for which tendon is affected:
+The ice cream flavors (also see the dropped icecream sign in full thickness injuries) can serve as a mnemonic for which tendon is affected:

 Caramel - Conjoint medial

 This is posterior view of a specimen of the right proximal hamstring complex after removal of the gluteus muscle.

 The biceps femoris and semitendinosus muscle attach on the ischial tuberosity by means of a conjoint tendon, which has a superficial connection to the sacrotuberous ligament (STL).
 When the tendons are avulsed from the tuber but the connection with this ligament is intact, the STL can act as a ‘lifeline’ to prevent tendon retraction.